 Gitprime has got quite a buzz.
 With 10.5 million in funding, it might be the most popular software development analytics tool. [update] Gitprime changed the name in Pluralsight Flow.

-Most of the software development reports are related to manual input from engineers, Waydev generates useful reports for managers, without the input of the engineers.
+Most of the software development reports are related to manual input from engineers.
+Waydev generates useful reports for managers, without the input of the engineers.

 Codacy is an automated code analysis/quality tool that helps developers ship better software, faster.
 With Codacy, you get static analysis, cyclomatic complexity, duplication and code unit test coverage changes in every commit and pull request.

 You can use Codacy to enforce your code quality standard, save time in code reviews, enforce security best practices and onboard developers faster.
 Integrate with your GitHub repositories to get quality analysis of every pull request inside GitHub.

 Codacy adapts to your code review process, pushing results as comments in your pull requests and commits into your workflow in GitHub.

 Get a code quality glance at your project and track its quality evolution over time, easily paying back your technical debt.

 With over 20 languages supported Codacy covers all your project needs.
 If you’re already using a code linter you’ll feel right at home as we probably support it.